Huge U.S. solar project permit delayed over impact on historic trail

 Many infrastructure projects are facing construction and supply chain delays due to the coronavirus pandemic.
 About a third of the nation’s planned utility-scale solar capacity could be slowed by the crisis, according to a report by energy research firm Wood Mackenzie published this week.

-Reporting by Nichola Groom; Editing by Sonya Hepinstall
+Reporting by Nichola Groom; Editing by Sonya Hepinstall and Marguerita Choy